HollyShorts Film Festival

-The HollyShorts Film Festival is an annual Academy Award®-qualifying independent short film festival located in Hollywood, California.
+The HollyShorts Film Festival is an annual Academy Awards-qualifying independent short film festival located in Hollywood, California.

 History

 Founded in 2005, the yearly festival programmes feature an eclectic mixture of short films of various genres from around the world.

 HollyShorts inaugural Film Festival took place at The Space Theatre in Hollywood in August 2005 and featured 23 short films from the U.S., Canada, Poland, the U.K., and Thailand.
-The 2nd annual 2006 HollyShorts Film Festival was held at Cinespace in Hollywood, California, and also featured 53 short films from all around the world, with over thirteen different countries being represented.
-The third annual 2007 HollyShorts Film Festival took place from August 10-12th in 2007, and awarded goodies.
+The 2nd annual 2006 HollyShorts Film Festival was held at Cinespace in Hollywood, California, and also featured 53 short films from all around the world, with over thirteen countries being represented.
+The third annual 2007 HollyShorts Film Festival took place from August 10-12 in 2007, and awarded goodies.

 The 4th Annual HollyShorts Film Festival took place on August 7–10, 2008 in Hollywood with top honors of Best Short Film going to “Bloom” directed Lance Larson.
 Larson was awarded $2000 VFX package courtesy of Clifton Post for his next project.
 The Best Student Short honors went to David Jibladze, for his short film “Beholden.”
 Jibladze took home a 5-day HVX-200, HD Camera rental package courtesy of Martini Crew Booking.
 Over $25,000 in prizes were awarded.

 The 5th Annual HollyShorts Film Festival took place August 6–13 at the DGA and Laemmle's Sunset 5 Theatre in Hollywood with top honors of Best Short Film going to La Petite Lilia, directed by Reda Mustafa.
-Mustafa took home a prize package from Clifton Production Services which included a RED ONE digital cinema package valued up to $5,000.00, while Johnny Gill took home a $10,000 cash prize for the Haydenfilms Online Film Festival contest for his short film “My Turtle’s Name is Dudley.”
-For more information, visit www.hollyshorts.com.
+Mustafa took home a prize package from Clifton Production Services which included a RED ONE digital cinema package valued up to $5,000.00, while Johnny Gill took home a $10,000 cash prize for the Haydenfilms Online Film Festival contest for his short film “My Turtle’s Name is Dudley."